pzoli/mygsmcenter/README.md

 # MyGSMCenter

 This is a simple Arduino GSM gateway software.
 Convert AT commands to simple line instructions and communicate ower serial port.
+Receive responses in JSON formatted lines.
 I used Arduino Leonardo for open two COM ports.
 One for commands another for communicate with the SIM900 shield.
 The Eventually library is needed for task scheduling.

 Commands that can send ower serial port: